Adventurer's Complete Weekend in Scottsdale

 There are many choices for relaxation in Scottsdale, and I found one true to this weekend’s adventure theme.
-Agave, the Arizona Spa at the Westin Kierland offers a Fireball Facial (yes, with Fireball Cinnamon whisky!).
-Seeing as Fireball is the perfect accompaniment to any outdoor adventure, this was a must try.
+Agave, the Arizona Spa at the Westin Kierland offers a Sticks and Stones Massage that makes use of a heated basalt stone.
+Seeing as sticks and stones are bound to be found on outdoor adventure, this was a must try.

 Sunday at 5 p.m. – Sunset hike

 Stretch those legs with an easy hike .
 Beginning at the Quartz Trailhead, just a couple of miles south of the Gateway Trailhead, Quartz trail is a steady climb through a verdant wash to a scenic viewpoint at the Taliesin Overlook (5.2 miles roundtrip).
 This is one of my favorite spots in all of Scottsdale.
 The landscape below hums a muted melody of desert sounds and city murmurs and the sandy hues of buildings blend into the surrounding landscape as if they were always there.